weakish/weakish.github.com/dive-into/osx.md

 Then I just booted into the installation USB drive, and installed [EndeavourOS].
 I chose the replace partition option with encrypted file system.
 The installer set up LUKS encryption and ext4 automatically.
-If I had choosen the "erase all" option, I can do some customizations, such as ext4/btrfs, swap partition/file, etc.
+If I had chosen the "erase all" option, I can do some customizations, such as ext4/btrfs, swap partition/file, etc.
 However, I need a dual boot machine.

 [EndeavourOS]: https://wiki.t2linux.org/distributions/endeavouros/installation/